-The Multifamily Housing Program (MHP) has been designed to meet the unmet need for rental housing and develop additional affordable multifamily housing units.
-Funds will be provided for rehabilitation, reconstruction, and new construction of affordable multifamily housing projects in HUD-identified MID areas impacted by the 2020 disaster (DR 4547).
+The Multifamily Housing Program (MHP) has been designed to meet the unmet need for rental housing and develop additional affordable housing units.
+Funds will be provided for rehabilitation, reconstruction, and new construction of public housing and affordable multifamily housing projects in HUD-identified MID areas impacted by the 2020 disaster (DR 4547).
 The affordable units will be made available to low-income individuals and families impacted by the flooding disaster and displaced.
-These developments may also help replace rental housing units available to Housing Choice Voucher holders that were lost as a result of the event.
+These developments will also help replace rental housing units available to Housing Choice Voucher holders that were lost as a result of the event.

-CDBG-DR funds are intended to provide financing for MHP projects such as apartment complexes and mixed-use developments that include housing.
-The funding round(s) will include threshold criteria, selection criteria, and the award process.
+CDBG-DR funds are intended to provide gap financing for MHP projects such as apartment complexes and mixed-use developments.
+The funding round(s) will include a threshold criteria, selection criteria, and the award process.
 The selection criteria will include an evaluation of an affirmative marketing plan and a project's resilience and mitigation measures being implemented.

-Program guidelines will outline the requirements of the program and requirements for specific projects, including general and specific eligibility requirements, eligible and ineligible costs, as well as the evaluation criteria for project selection.
-Additionally, the guidelines could include requirements relative to a minimum percentage of affordable units, income and unit mixes, deep affordability targeting, as well as mitigation and resilience measures that address FEMA lifelines.
+Program guidelines will outline the requirements of the program and requirements for specific projects, including general eligibility, specific eligible and ineligible costs, and the criteria for evaluating project proposals.
+Additionally, the guidelines will include requirements relative to a minimum percentage of affordable units, the percentage of affordable versus market rate units, requirements for deep affordability, requirements for permanent supportive housing units, per unit maximum funding available as well as mitigation and resilience measures that address FEMA lifelines.